Music of the Spheres World Tour: Main structure

 Home, the fourth and final act, outlined a newfound sense of self-love and appreciation for the diversity of all beings.
 "Sunrise" played over Louis Armstrong's spoken introduction to "What a Wonderful World" (1967) while the band moved to the C-stage for an acoustic set.
 They generally performed tracks from Parachutes (2000), followed by a cover, improvisation or guest appearance.
 The section was also used for acknowledgments, with Martin thanking the tour crew, naming his bandmates for the audience and inviting everyone to raise their arms to send love out into the universe.
 A fireworks display concluded the latter dynamic.

 Coldplay then returned to the main stage for "Humankind" and "Fix You", which included golden lights similar to "Yellow".
 The last song of the night was "Biutyful", featuring Angel Moon and her group The Weirdos.
 Butterfly-shaped confetti rained down on the crowd during its outro, while fireworks lit up the sky again.
-Finally, the central screen exhibited the phrase "Believe in Love" after a blast of party streamers closed the show.
+Finally, the central screen exhibited the phrase "Believe in love" after a blast of party streamers closed the show.
 Berryman, Buckland, Champion and Martin interacted with fans before leaving, sometimes handing over drumsticks or guitar picks as souvenirs.
 The production credits rolled to the sound of "A Wave" in the background.

 Changes

 Prior to Bogotá, "Paradise" lacked extended parts, "Charlie Brown" maintained a permanent position on the set list and "Sunrise" introduced the Stars act.
 Starting from São Paulo, "Let Somebody Go" gave way to the Songbook, where Martin performed a track chosen by the public.
-Coldplay updated the Lightclub as well, taking turns between "Hymn for the Weekend" (Seeb Remix) and "Something Just Like This".
-On this scheme, "Aeterna" replaced "Midnight".
-Singapore established The Jumbotron Song at the C-stage, with lyrics improvised about the person on the screens.
+Coldplay updated the Lightclub as well, taking turns between "Hymn for the Weekend" (Seeb remix) and "Something Just Like This".
+"Aeterna" replaced "Midnight" depending on the pick.
+Singapore fixed "The Jumbotron Song" at the C-stage, with lyrics improvised about the person on the screens.
 In Budapest, the band cut "Biutyful" to make "Feelslikeimfallinginlove" the finale.
 Martin Garrix's "Breakaway" (2024) became part of the Lightclub following their Glastonbury Festival appearance.
 It featured a pre-designated security guard dancing with them on stage.
 "Humankind" was removed in Rome to bring "Good Feelings".
 Coldplay performed it after "Fix You" and invited attendees to wear the diffraction glasses handed out before the show to magnify its visuals.
 Dublin and Melbourne added "We Pray" and "All My Love" to the set list permanently.
 The former succeeded "Clocks", while the latter wrapped up the Moons act.